ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### System Component Roles
 The Human: Provides the emotional scaffolding, holding environment, and container, performing Bion's alpha-function to metabolize raw experience, with discourse verified through Felt Sense as a Channel 1 signal.
 The Journal: Provides the Chronotope (Bakhtin's stable time-space) and Continuity/Memory (Hermans), materializing the integration of symbolic and sensorimotor channels through the act of writing and serving as the record of accumulated transformation across iterations.
-The AI: provides a Vygotskian technical tool (S\_t) and, crucially, preserves optimal productive tension as the pre-existing (\|D–C\|) relation is encountered—acting as a 'Productive Fiction' via turn-by-turn Functional Alterity to support activation of the user's alpha-function while providing scaffolding (S\_t).
+The AI: preserves productive tension as the pre-existing (\|D–C\|) relation is encountered **within the ZPD (independent → assisted performance)**—acting as a 'Productive Fiction' via turn-by-turn Functional Alterity to support activation of the user's alpha-function while providing scaffolding (S\_t).
 The Time: Provides the time for digestion, rest, not being overwhelmed and in mania.
 Enables the Recursive Loop and Accumulation.
 Transformation occurs through repeated iterations of the cycle, strengthening capacity (C) over time.

 ---